ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 Copy that boilerplate into the tutorial directory you created earlier (e.g. `0005-tutorial-short-title`) and rename it to the 2-digit number of the lesson.

-For example, to create a Javascript file for a standard coding exercise as Lesson 01 of Tutorial 0005 (while still in `src/tutorials`):
+For example, to create a JavaScript file for a standard coding exercise as Lesson 01 of Tutorial 0005 (while still in `src/tutorials`):

 ```sh
 > cp boilerplates/boilerplate-code.js 0005-tutorial-short-title/01.js